MustafaTosun93/Transfer-Rumours/README.md

 Because of false reports in the media, people do not take seriously the claims of the new transfer.

 # Requirements
- - Tweepy to collect tweets from "Tweets"
+ - Tweepy to collect tweets from "Twitter"
  - Weka to analyse